ShrekBytes/WordGlance/README.md

 A: Yes!
 Everything stays in your browser.
 No data is sent to us.

 **Q: Why isn't it working?**
-A: Make sure Tampermonkey is installed and enabled.
+A: Make sure your userscript manager (Violentmonkey/Tampermonkey) is installed and enabled.
 Try refreshing the page.

 **Q: Can I customize it?**
 A: Yes!
-Access settings through Tampermonkey or modify the code directly.
+Access settings through your userscript manager or modify the code directly.

 **Q: The translation seems wrong?**
 A: Try using "Auto-detect" for source language, or select specific languages in settings.

+**Q: Does it work on all websites?**
+A: Yes!
+WordGlance works on any website where you can select text.

+**Q: How do I change the target language?**
+A: Right-click your userscript manager icon → WordGlance Settings → Choose your language.

+**Q: Can I use it for learning languages?**
+A: Absolutely!
+It's great for reading foreign websites and learning new vocabulary.

+**Q: Why do some words show "No definition found"?**
+A: Very new words, slang, or technical terms might not be in the dictionary.
+Try synonyms or simpler terms.

+**Q: Does it slow down my browser?**
+A: No!
+WordGlance is lightweight and only activates when you select text.

+**Q: Can I translate entire sentences?**
+A: Yes, but it works best with 1-5 words.
+For longer text, use dedicated translation tools.

+**Q: How do I disable it temporarily?**
+A: Click your userscript manager icon → Toggle WordGlance off/on.

+**Q: Does it work offline?**
+A: No, it needs internet to fetch definitions and translations from online APIs.

+**Q: Can I suggest new features?**
+A: Yes!
+[Open a feature request](https://github.com/ShrekBytes/WordGlance/issues) on GitHub.

+---

+**Don't see your question here?** [Open an issue](https://github.com/ShrekBytes/WordGlance/issues) and we'll help you out!

 ---